rjhilgefort/.chunkwm/README.md

 ## Installation

+To enable workspace switching and controls, you'll need to disable `SIP`.
+To do so, you'll need to reboot into recovery mode.
+Follow the below instructions:

+- Reboot and hold `CMD + r` while the computer is rebooting.
+- Click "utilities" and then "terminal" to open a CLI.
+- Run: `csrutil disable`
+- Restart the computer.

-Just run the install/bootstrap script.
+Run the install/bootstrap script.
 This script requires `homebrew`.

 ```shell
 ./bootstrap